Amanda Swisten: Acting

 Swisten has portrayed porn stars and prostitutes in the films American Wedding, The Last Run and The Girl Next Door.
 She states that the casting director of The Girl Next Door, Malli Finn, was after the Victoria Secret type of look.
 She has appeared topless in American Wedding; however, in an interview she states that her breasts were prosthetic.
 Due to this scholars have used her as a representation of American culture within the early 2000s.
 Daniel K. Cortese and Pamela M. Ling uses her as an example when describing the effects of smoking and masculinity.
 In a thesis by Barikatul Hikmah, he uses her to express the requirements of masculine norms.
 She is also used by Díaz-Granados Prieto and Pablo Esteban as a benchmark for attractive women in their thesis.

 Iraq War

 During their visit they were praised by soldiers.
 Lance Cpl.
 Russ Bonham, an air traffic controller assigned to Marine Air Control Squadron 2, welcomed the arrival of Cain and Swisten, stating that “Occasions like this definitely benefit morale here”.
 He also states “Amanda Swisten is a sexy girl and after seeing her here I’m forced to go watch ‘American Wedding’ again.”
 She was also praised by her fans and general audiences.
-In a forum post by Zoomway multiple recipients praised Amanda and Cain.
+In a forum post by Zoomway multiple recipients praised Swisten and Cain.
 They claimed “that there needed to be more people like them”.
 On Twitter they were also praised by numerous soldiers a decade after the event occurred.